Petrolimex raises retail prices of oil products - VnExpress International

-The price for 0.05 percent sulfur diesel saw the most significant growth with a 2.54 percent rise to touch VND11,300 per liter.
+The price for 0.05 percent sulfur diesel saw the most significant growth with a 6.3 percent rise to touch VND11,020 per liter.

-Kerosene followed the same trend to stand at VND9,640 per liter, up two percent.
+Kerosene followed the same trend to stand at VND9,450 per liter, up 6.2 percent.

+This is the third time the country has hiked prices of oil products since the start of 2016.

 |